angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 **Out:** 2 :card[Thoughtseize], :card[Preordain]

 Game 2, my opponent and I both mulled to 6, and my opponent came out with a plan to just race me with a fast Marit Lage.
-This is one game where :card[Lim-Dul's Vault] found me a win where :card[Personal Tutor] wouldn't.
+This is one game where :card[Lim-Dûl's Vault] found me a win where :card[Personal Tutor] wouldn't.
 By Patrick's third end-step, he had assembled the combo.
 I cast :card[Lim-Dûl's Vault] then, holding :card[Brainstorm], cycler, and :card[Lotus Petal], and land in hand.